 Select the job site this message relates to: After selecting a customer, choose one of their Job Sites in the next field down so the estimator knows which property they’ll be required to survey in the event the customer has multiple addresses on file.

 Any new message or appointment must be assigned to the sales rep that will be responsible for responding to the request.
-You’ll also be required to specify who the message was taken by.
-(Unless you’re filling out a message on someone else’s behalf, the name in the by field should be your own, to explain that you were the person that took the customers call).
-You can also create a new message or appointment that is both to and by you, if you’ll be the one following up with the customer later—this is an effective way to simply leave yourself a reminder.
+You’ll also be required to specify whom the message was taken by.
+(Unless you’re filling out a message on someone else’s behalf, the name in the by field should be your own, to explain that you were the person that took the customer's call).
+You can also create a new message or appointment that is both to and by you if you’ll be the one following up with the customer later—this is an effective way to simply leave yourself a reminder.

 A subject is also required, visible just above the space for the message details.
-Filling in message details is not technically required, if the subject alone is self-explanatory, but this larger note taking area is at your disposal if the sales rep will need more than just a one sentence notification about what the customer’s request was.
+Filling in message details is not technically required if the subject alone is self-explanatory, but this larger note-taking area is at your disposal if the sales rep will need more than just a one-sentence notification about what the customer’s request was.